 Hate paying individually for drinks on a mainstream cruise ship -- or perhaps you've been known to run up a huge bar tab onboard?
 You might be the ideal candidate for an alcohol-inclusive drinks package, offered by the majority of mainstream cruise lines.

-First it was a trend -- now it's here to stay: Mainstream cruise lines have embraced all-inclusive drinks packages.
-Found somewhere between the ubiquitous soft drinks packages and the included-in-your-fare booze of luxury lines, these programmes let cruisers pay one base price that covers most of their non-alcoholic and alcoholic drinks onboard.
-But will high prices and annoying fine print persuade travellers to go it a la carte, or will the freedom to sample brightly coloured cocktails and wines of unknown provenance be too appealing to ignore?
+Found somewhere between the ubiquitous soda packages and the included-in-your-fare booze of most luxury lines, these programs let cruisers pay one base price that covers most -- if not all -- of their nonalcoholic and alcoholic drinks onboard.
+Of course, while high prices and annoying fine print may persuade some travelers to go it a la carte, for others, the freedom to sample brightly colored cocktails and wines of unknown provenance can be too appealing to ignore.

-See below for a line-by-line guide to available packages, followed by some Cruise Critic member reactions to the new and not-so-new programmes.
+See below for a line-by-line guide to available drink packages, followed by some Cruise Critic reader reactions to the programs.

 Ships: All ships, except Carnival Spirit and Carnival Legend